 Angela is the Author of A Kids Book About™ Suicide.
 This book was designed to help navigate a conversation about suicide.
 It is most helpful to the kid who has lost someone to suicide or is struggling with suicidal ideation.
 It brings a challenging but needed topic to the classroom.
 Best presented as a book reading but can be tailored to a workshop or panelist guest.

-Angela Frazier lost her mother to suicide in 2016.
+Angela Frazier lost her mother to suicide.
 In the same month she accepted admissions to pursue her Masters Degree and later honored as the student commencement speaker.
 Angela details pushing forward despite her circumstances.
-A shelter for survivors of domestic violence has now opened in honor of her mother, The Tami Best Emergency Shelter.
+In 2016 a shelter for survivors of domestic violence was opened in honor of her mother, The Tami Best Emergency Shelter.
 She has now established an annual Mother's Day event.
-Angela discusses the resilience it took to turn a personal tragedy into serving others.
+Angela discusses the resilience it took turn a personal tragedy into serving others.

 Developing a scholarship is a passion many of us share.
-Angela has developed two scholarships of her own and led others on their path of scholarship development.
-In either a one on one session or workshop setting have Angela take you step by step on how to excel in scholarship development.
+Angela has developed and awarded over five scholarships for public health students and domestic violence survivors.
+Angela has also led others on their path of scholarship development in their respective fields.
+In either a one on one session or workshop setting, have Angela take you step by step on how to excel in scholarship development.

 Angela created Sisters in Public Health as a platform for women at her university to share a common space to discuss being a woman in the health field.
-This safe space is an environment to talk about being a women in leadership, self-care, breaking down barriers and overcoming life’s challenges.
-This workshop will discuss how to be of service and create balance at the same time.
-Best presented as a workshop but can be tailored to a keynote.
+This safe space is an environment to talk about being a woman in leadership, self-care, breaking down barriers, and overcoming life’s challenges.
+This workshop will discuss how to still be of service and create balance at the same time.
+Best presented as a workshop but can be tailored to a keynote or panelist guest.

 *Each presentation is based on groups particular needs*